Communist Party of the Free Territory of Trieste: Tito-Cominform split

 The party suffered a split following the 28 June 1948 resolution of Cominform, resulting in the expulsion of the Communist Party of Yugoslavia.
-The pro-Yugoslavia wing was led by Branko Babič, and the pro-Cominform wing was led by former Comintern agent Vittorio Vidali.
+The pro-Yugoslavia wing was led by Branko Babič, and the pro-Cominform wing was led by former Comintern cadre Vittorio Vidali.
 The pro-Cominform wing was able to retain a majority in the Central Committee (6 against 4), and Vidali became the leader of the party.
 Under Vidali's leadership the party began opposing the annexation of the Free Territory by Yugoslavia.

 The pro-Yugoslav minority was largely composed of Slovenian cadres.
-They formed a separate PCTLT under the leadership of Babič.
-The pro-Yugoslav minority then regrouped as the Italian-Slovenian Popular Front (FPIS).
+The pro-Yugoslav minority then formed the Italian-Slovenian Popular Front (FPIS) under the leadership of Babič.

-Although initially present in both the British-U.S.-controlled Zone A and the Yugoslavian-controlled Zone B, the PCTLT led by Vidali was suppressed in Zone B after the split.
+Although initially present in both the British-U.S.-controlled Zone A and the Yugoslavian-controlled Zone B, the PCTLT was suppressed in Zone B after the split.
 The FPIS took part in FTT elections in Zone A and continued to function after the integration of Zone A into Italy.

 1949 election

 The PCTLT took part in the June 12, 1949 elections in the Free Territory.
 It obtained 35,568 votes (approximately 20% of the total vote), and 13 seats.
-In the same election, the pro-Yugoslav communists obtained one seat.
+In the same election, FPIS obtained one seat.
 In the rigged so-called "popular" election of the Zone B in 1950, the FPIS was largely majoritarian instead.